 I looked up some enthalpies of combustion from the all-knowing CRC Handbook of Chemistry and Physics [1].
 The values, corrected for the vaporization of water [2], and calculated in terms of fuel weight, are shown in the table below.
 To give some perspective, it takes 420 kJ (plus all heat losses [3]) to heat up a liter of water from 0°C to 100°C.

 Denatured spirit may contain various amounts of isopropanol or other alcohols, and trace amounts of ketones and other crap.
-As you can see from the table, isopropanol and ethanol are pretty similar in terms of their enthalpy of combustion, so I'll just use the value for pure ethanol.
-And in fact, this value will be rather optimistic, since azeotropic ethanol contains 4.4% of water—that water not only does not burn, but in fact consumes some heat as it needs to be evaporated.
+As you can see from the table, isopropanol and ethanol are pretty similar in terms of their enthalpy of combustion, so I'll just use the value for ethanol.
+This value will be rather optimistic, since the spirit will actually be an azeotropic mixture of ethanol and water, containing at least 4.4% of water.
+That water not only does not burn, but in fact consumes some heat as it needs to be evaporated.
 The correct value for pure azeotropic ethanol would be some 25.73 kJ/g, but if there's much isopropanol in the mixture, that figure will improve a bit.
 Not much, though.

 Typical camping gas is a mixture of propane and isobutane, but as you can see from the table, the hydrocarbons are extremely close in their enthalpies of combustion, so I'll just use the value for pure propane.

-Now it is easy to calculate, that a full 1-liter flask of spirit, with a net weight of 790 g, contains less than 21.35 MJ (due to the water issue I mentioned above), which comes out to a maximum of 24.71 kJ/g when calculated per gross weight of 864 g.
+Now it is easy to calculate, that a full 1-liter flask of spirit, with a net weight of 790 g, contains less than 20.33 MJ, which comes out to a maximum of 23.53 kJ/g when calculated per gross weight of 864 g.
 The 450 g gas cylinder, on the other hand, contains 20.99 MJ, which comes out to 30.98 kJ/g for a gross weight of 673 g.

 [2] The standard values are given for a reaction where the products CO2 and H2O are in gaseous and liquid form, correspondingly.
 Unless all the produced water condenses on the pot, that figure will be slightly too high.
 So, for ethanol as an example, the reaction being C2H5OH + 3 O2 → 2 CO2 + 3 H2O, three times the molar enthalpy of vaporization of water must be subtracted from the enthalpy of combustion for a realistic figure.